rChwiecko/Trivia-Trials/README.md

 To start a game, you will need to give each player a name and a password.

 ## How to Access Instructor Mode
-Follow the same steps as accessing Developer tools
+Follow the same steps as accessing Developer tools.